jonathanhogg/flitter/README.md

 a Push 2.
 I've been working on **flitter** off-and-on since then developing it as a live tool.

-While **flitter** supports live coding, but that's not primarily why I designed it.
+While **flitter** supports live coding, that's not primarily why I designed it.
 As a programmer, I enjoy using code to create visual artwork and I am fascinated by how generating all of the visuals live affords me the ability to improvise a performance.
 However, I'm interested in complex, narrative visuals